jfriedlein/Logarithmic_Strain_Space-dealii/README.md

     	SymmetricTensor<4,dim> L = ln_space.C;
 ```

+## The code/ A look under the hood
+The documentation for the ln-space code can be found here https://jfriedlein.github.io/Logarithmic_Strain_Space-dealii/html/namespaceln__space.html.

+@todo Create a proper mainpage instead of this namespace-thing

 ## References and Literature
 * papers on the algorithms:
     * Miehe, C. and Lambrecht, M. (2001), Algorithms for computation of stresses and elasticity moduli in terms of Seth–Hill's family of generalized strain tensors.
 Commun.
 Numer.
 Meth.
 Engng., 17: 337-353. doi:10.1002/cnm.404